 True grit and determination can take your business far, but true success requires more than hard work and perseverance.
 Do you have what it takes to run a successful online store?

-A closer look at each of these essential skills will help you to identify the areas that you may need to improve.
+A closer look at each of these important skills will help you to identify the areas that you may need to improve.

 An online business isn’t your traditional operation, but it nonetheless requires expertise in traditional business concepts and skills.
 Regardless of the types of products that you offer and the areas on which you focus your sales efforts, you must develop these business skills.